Help to Community (H2C)

 *The continuation of this offering is evaluated by ReWa on an annual basis.

-The Affordable Housing New Account Fee uses grant funds to decrease ReWa’s current New Account Fee by 50 percent for housing identified as “affordable” by either the Greenville County Redevelopment Authority or the Greenville Community Development Division of the City of Greenville.
+The Affordable Housing New Account Fee uses grant funds to reimburse ReWa’s current New Account Fee by 50% for housing identified as “affordable” by either the Greenville County Redevelopment Authority or the Greenville Community Development Division of the City of Greenville.

 *The continuation of this offering is evaluated by ReWa on an annual basis.